-A septal hematoma is a collection of blood in the septum, or space between the two nostrils.
-A hematoma is similar to a bruise or blood clot but, if left untreated, it can damage the tissue and lead to infection.
+A septal hematoma is a collection of blood in the septum, or space between the two nostrils in the nose.
+A hematoma is similar to a bruise or blood clot but, without treatment, it can damage the tissue and lead to infection.

 An injury to the nose can rupture blood vessels in and around the septum where there is both bone and cartilage.
 As the blood clots to stop the bleeding, it forms a hematoma.